lofar-astron/factor/docs/source/parset.rst

     exit_on_bad_band
         Exit if a band is has too little unflagged data (default = False)

-    parmdb_name
-        Parmdb name for dir-indep. selfcal solutions (stored inside the input band measurement sets, so path should be relative to those; default = ``instrument_directionindependent``).

     skymodel_extension
         Extension that when concatenated with the "extension-stripped" MS path gives a path that is checked if it contains a skymodel.
 The default finds the skymodel